Skip to main content

 2. Select Package, where you can select an existing package from the dropdown.
 If the package you searched for does not yet exist, you can create a new one

 3. Software Info, where you can edit the same information about your software package that you need to enter when you're uploading it directly to the Projects page.
+The Is Released checkbox is not marked by default.
 All fields except for Version are automatically filled.
 The Derived field takes the last successfully uploaded version as its value.
 This field is available only when you're moving your file to a package that already contains at least one version.

 4. Overview, where you can once again check all the information on the package version you're moving, including its target location